well-in-that-case/LuaString/README.md

 # LuaString Vs Penlight
 Penlight is over 2 MB of data on disk.
 As a result, it has very demanding maintainability.
 It's relatively slow because of the eager usage of function calls and unnecessary auxillary helper functions creating further overhead.
 The documentation is minimal (to counter the insane maintainability).
 This is no fault of Penlight, but users shouldn't need to have megabytes of modules lying around when they only need a certain part of it.
 There is no popular stand-alone string extension, so hopefully LuaString will take this spot.

-Penlight also requires the compilation of C libraries.
-This restricts usage for many constrained environments that cannot package some 140MB+ C/C++ compilers around.
-Additionally, it also prevents most sandboxed environments from using Penlight.

 # Reflection of Motive
 Mostly a note to the contributors of Penlight: I download that module at least once a week, I don't have any issues with it.
 It's naturally limited by size, and I enjoy instilling competition because I believe that's what incentivizes products and modules to improve.